dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](octopus-deploy-database-release.png)

 That’s it for the Octopus Deploy configuration.
-Now it's time to move on to the build server.
+Now it’s time to move on to the build server.

 ### Build server configuration